Citizenship Studies and PSHE at Bedale High School

-The study of General Studies/Citizenship Studies at Bedale High School provides our students with the knowledge, skills they need to manage their lives, now and in the future.
+Every student (Years 7-11) at Bedale High School has a bespoke one-hour PSHE lesson every week; in addition to this, every student will begin a three-year course in GCSE Citizenship Studies (9-1) in Year 9.
+The PSHE programme and the GCSE Citizenship Studies combine to provide our students with the knowledge, skills they need to manage their lives, now and in the future.
 These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in modern Britain.
-The subject helps students to achieve their academic potential, and leave school equipped with skills they will need throughout later life.
-The course covers everything from politics and religion to relationships and sex education, and encourages pupils to examine their own views and feelings and to consider those of others.
+This area of the curriculum helps students to achieve their academic potential, and leave school equipped with skills they will need throughout later life.
+The 5-year course for PSHE covers everything from politics and religion to relationships and sex education, and encourages pupils to examine their own views and feelings and to consider those of others.

-Homework is set once a fortnight at Key Stage 3 and once a week at Key Stage 4, and is published on ‘Show My Homework, along with any useful web links, power points and video clips.
-Students in Years 7 and 8 are expected to spend approximately 30 minutes on homework each week, and this increases to between 45-60 minutes at Key Stage 4.
+Homework is set once a week in Citizenship Studies and is published on ‘Show My Homework, along with any useful web links, power points and video clips.
+Students are expected to spend approximately 30-60 minutes on homework each week.
 The day of the week that homework is set is detailed in the Home-Learning Timetable on the website.

 There are planned enrichment activities planned throughout the year, designed to support the delivery of the PSHE programme, and SMSC in general.
 For example, each year, a number of students participate in the ‘Restart a Heart Day’ during the Autumn Term; we have also had our local PCSO’s into every Y7-9 PSHE class to deliver sessions based around online safety.
 In addition to this, Year 11 Citizenship Studies plan and deliver a, ‘Taking Citizenship Action’ day which ties in with Theme E of their GCSE course.